SELF-Technology/self-chain-public/docs/building-on-self/getting-started.md

 3. Explore the codebase
 4. Build something amazing!
 5. Share your feedback via GitHub Issues or devs@self.app

+## 🎯 SELF SDK Design Principles

+When released, the SELF SDK will follow these core principles:

+**🔧 Simplicity** - Easy to understand and use, with clear documentation and examples that enable developers to get started quickly and efficiently.

+**🔐 Security** - Robust security features to protect user data and ensure the integrity of applications.

+**⚡ Reliability** - Stable and reliable infrastructure with minimal downtime and consistent performance.

+**👥 Usability** - Designed with the end-user in mind, ensuring applications are intuitive and provide seamless user experiences.

+**♻️ Code Reusability** - Write code once and use it across multiple parts of your application or different projects.

+**📦 Modularity** - Include only the components you need, reducing complexity and application size.

+**🧪 Continuous Validation** - Built-in tools for continuous testing and validation to catch issues early and maintain high-quality code.

 Welcome to the future of blockchain - powered by AI! 🚀